warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 For now, let's create a $2 \times 2$ Hubbard lattice in OpenFermion.

 ![](/images/22hubbard.png)
+{% annotate I need to make this diagram more informative - it'll be easy to add info since I'm just drawing it so do something more. %}

 {% highlight python %}
 from openfermion.utils import HubbardSquareLattice